-The Department for International Development (DFID) committed in 2015 “to improve the nutrition of 50 million people by 2020” and updated its strategies toward that overarching goal in October 2017 with the position paper ‘Saving lives, investing in future generations and building prosperity – the UK’s Global Nutrition Position Paper’.
-The position paper outlines prioritized support to the ‘1000-day window’ from conception to two years of age, as well as preventing “the most severe forms of undernutrition” in children up to age five.
+Nutrition has become a top priority for the UK government’s development agenda.
+The Department for International Development (DFID) committed in 2015 “to improve the nutrition of 50 million people by 2020” and updated its strategies toward that overarching goal in 2017 with the position paper ‘Saving lives, investing in future generations and building prosperity – the UK’s Global Nutrition Position Paper’.
+The paper outlines prioritized support to the ‘1000-day window’ from conception to two years of age, as well as the prevention of “the most severe forms of undernutrition” in children up to age five.

-Additional new priorities up to 2020 include:
+Additional priorities for the 2017- 2020 period include:

-- “Preventing wasting, micronutrient deficiencies and low birthweight, alongside existing work to prevent child stunting”
+- “Preventing wasting, micronutrient deficiencies and low birthweight, alongside existing work to prevent child stunting”;

-- “Strengthening the breadth and quality of DFID’s nutrition-sensitive, multi-sector investments as a result of the evidence showing that nutrition-specific interventions will only address 20% of stunting”
+- “Strengthening the breadth and quality of DFID’s nutrition-sensitive, multi-sector investments as a result of the evidence showing that nutrition-specific interventions will only address 20% of stunting”.

 The 2017 position paper also outlines a four-pronged approach:

-- Providing nutrition-specific and nutrition-sensitive services together and in the same place to maximize impact
+- Providing nutrition-specific and nutrition-sensitive services together and in the same place to maximize impact;

-- Focusing on reaching the “extreme poor, the most marginalized and those in fragile and conflict affected states”
+- Focusing on reaching the “extreme poor, the most marginalized and those in fragile and conflict affected states”;

-- Supporting government leadership, capacity, and system strengthening
+- Supporting government leadership, capacity, and system strengthening;

-- Leveraging private-sector investment
+- Leveraging private-sector investment.

 DFID shapes the UK's policy on nutrition